allay-mc/allay/README.md

 ## TODO

+- `allay doc` command to open documentation and optional search option
 - tutorial for first time add-on dev and migrating from classic variant
 - remove prev build if it has same version as current one
 - each build should have an ID